 That change eliminated the prior distinction between pricing and acquisition and is now defined in the same process for patented medicines.

-As stated previously, newly launched pharmaceuticals for the private market are initially exempted from the Maximum Retail Price system, given that in principle they would not have a comparator.
+As stated previously, newly launched pharmaceuticals for the private market are initially exempted from the Maximum Retail Price (MRP) system, given that in principle they would not have a comparator.
 The manufacturer can initially set the price, subject to a re-evaluation three months after the product launch.
 The review is conducted to verify whether the product exists in the international market.
-If this is confirmed, then an RPS and MRP will be estimated.
+If this is confirmed, a Retail Price System (RPS) and an MRP will be estimated.
 If this occurs, the price of newly launched products will be influenced by prices for the same product in other countries, but not based on a health technology assessment.
-As mentioned, the price regulations for medicines do not apply to medical devices.
+As previously mentioned, the price regulations for medicines do not apply to medical devices.

 The Mexican system does not operate through a model of reimbursement, but through a model of public procurement of drugs and medical devices.